Picsart

-Picsart is an Armenian-founded cross-platform design and editing platform that offers web and mobile tools for creating images and videos using templates, layer-based editors and generative AI features.
+Picsart is an Armenian cross-platform design and editing platform that offers web and mobile tools for creating images and videos using templates, layer-based editors and generative AI features.
 Its browser-based editor (Picsart Web) and mobile apps provide template-based and freeform editing for photos and videos.
 As of 2024, TechCrunch reported that Picsart serves about 150 million monthly active users and partnered with Getty Images on a commercially safe AI image model.
 The apps have been downloaded over one billion times globally.

 Usage

 TechCrunch and other outlets have reported that Picsart has around 150 million monthly active users and more than one billion cumulative downloads worldwide.
 The service is available through a web editor and native apps for iOS and Android, with integrations for exporting content to social platforms and accessing files from services such as Dropbox and Google Drive.

 Products and features

 Picsart provides a suite of tools for creating and editing images and videos across web and mobile platforms.
 Its core products include a template library, generative AI features and photo and video editors.